relaycoder/repograph/README.md

 #### Low-Level API (`createMapGenerator`)

 Unleash the full power of RepoGraph's composable architecture.
-Swap out any part of the pipeline with your own implementation.
+Swap out any part of the pipeline with your own implementation, and get the raw data back for custom processing.

-In this example, we'll create a custom ranker that scores files based on their line count.
+In this example, we'll create a custom ranker that scores files based on line count, get the data back, and perform our own analysis before writing the report to a file.

 ```typescript
 // my-advanced-script.ts